-Jazz can naturally comment on the Windrush generation and their descendants; their culture and history is in the music.
+Jazz can naturally comment on the Windrush generation and their descendants; their culture and history are in the music.
 This year fittingly is the 50thanniversary of Trojan Records, the first label for Jamaica music that enjoyed wide appeal in the UK, popularising classics like Police and Thieves and My Boy Lollipop.
-It’s an important anniversary to remember, when cultures gained from colliding.
+It’s an important anniversary to remember when cultures gained from colliding.

 More Women in jazz and the importance of mixing it with other genres

 Jazz is also making use of a lot of dance music’s features: the lifts, the beats, the builds, and of course the bass drops.
 Just look at a crowd responding to Sons of Kemet, with Theon Cross laying down a DnB-worthy bass line against two drummers; it can only be called a rave.
 Improvised forms of dance, music and spoken word come together at the Floor Ripper sessions in Hootananny.
 Go on the third Wednesday of the month and you’ll find break dancers freestyling in a circle, backed by a jazz band and MC Cypher.